catijacobs/Angular-Online-Store/README.md

 ## General info

 E-commerce store
 It is intended to implement an e-commerce store.
 You can choose the type of products that will sell.
-Products should be grouped by categories - for example, in the case of a clothing store, the categories can be Man, Woman, Child, Accessories, etc. There may also be sub-categories like Jackets, Shorts, Blouses, Socks, etc.
+Products should be grouped by categories.
-The website is developed using Angular with json-server to manage the "database".
+The website is developed using Angular and the products come from a REST Api https://fakestoreapi.com/products and I chose them through Postman.
-For the visual part, I'll use Bootstrap.
+For the visual part, I'll use Bootstrap and Fontawesome.
 The website is responsive.

 ## Development server